martinjohndyer/FAIR_Code_design/episodes/Dont_touch_your_code_anymore.md

 - **Collaboration**: Research projects often involve collaboration between multiple researchers.
 Configuration files provide a clear and centralized way to share settings, making it easier for team members to understand and modify the setup as needed.

-- **Documentation**: Well-structured configuration files serve as documentation for the experimental setup.
-They provide a clear and organized record of the settings used, which is crucial for understanding and interpreting results.

-- **Version Control**: Configuration files can be versioned alongside the code using version control systems like Git.
-This makes it easy to track changes in experimental setups over time and understand the impact of these changes on the results.

 ### How to build configuration files?
 What library should I use?